 Above: Signs of underfeeding include yellow veins on the leaves (which can indicate a nitrogen deficiency); drooping leaves; falling leaves.
 Leaves should be a healthy green.

-Indoor citrus trees stay hungry in winter, and they love nitrogen.
+If ambient temperatures are comfortable, indoor citrus trees stay hungry in winter, and they love nitrogen.
 In milder climates where they overwinter outdoors they slow down and feed less, but not inside, where it’s warmer.
 Winter is when I see a lot of flowers appearing and the setting of new little fruit; the energy required depletes the plant, which requires nutrition.
 Well-draining pots also means food washes out quickly.
 Every time you water, food is being made available to your tree.
-I feed my trees monthly with Citrus Tone, following the dosage instructions on the bag.
-Water immediately after fertilizing.
-You can also foliar feed in your shower or bath with a sprayed solution of liquid seaweed or fish fertilizer (the smell will take about eight hours to dissipate).

-9. Too much artificial light can stress indoor citrus.
+9. Too much artificial light can stress indoor citrus

 Signs of too much light include lack of growth and leaf drop.
 The trees above are happy.